MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `question` | `String` | ** **Required.**                      |
 | `answer` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Question and Answer That You Want To Add It To ReadMe File.

 * AddFAQs(generator, faqs)

 | Parameter | Type     | Description                |
 | -------- | ------- | ------------------------- |
 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `faqs` | `IEnumerable<FAQ>` | ** **Required.**                      |

+This Method Generate Text Format For Question and Answer That You Want To Add It To ReadMe File.

 * AddFeature(generator, feature)